 For more information, please contact [point of contact’s phone number, email and mailing address].

-Key takeaway: These samples can get you started on a letter to your employees.
+This sample can get you started on a letter to your employees.
 However, it is still best to confer with both legal counsel and HR professionals to make sure your letter meets industry standards and your legal obligations.